-School is almost out for summer!
+School is out for summer!
 It’s a time for more unstructured playtime and creativity.
 Dive headfirst into your imagination this summer with fun hands-on projects and a stack of books!

 See below for Koala, Kiwi, Doodle and Tinker Crate recommendations!